 Telecoms also control the last mile of content delivery to users.
 Can they parlay this last-mile control into value?
-Cisco predicts that, by 2022, 12 percent of mobile traffic will be over 5G, with the average 5G connection using 21GB of traffic per month.
+Cisco predicts that, by 2022, 12 per cent of mobile traffic will be over 5G, with the average 5G connexion using 21GB of traffic per month.
 If 5G becomes widely implemented and adopted, will it shift more power to the telecoms that control last-mile delivery?
 Will it open up room for richer media we haven’t yet imagined?

 Today, business and technology innovation are inextricably linked and the demand for technology-enabled business transformation services is rapidly growing.
 Deloitte technology professionals around the world help clients resolve their most critical information and technology challenges.